cd "to/your_project_folder"

 2. Measurements: These are subclasses of the Measurement class that define the procedures for acquiring and saving data.
 They can have graphical user interfaces shown on the right.
 Can you start the example_2d_scan?

-Note that you can expand the items in either list to expose settings that show the state of the hardware and parameterize your measurements, respectively.
+Note that you can expand the items in either list to expose settings.
+Settings show the state of the hardware or parameterize your measurements.

 ├── company1_model1_hw.py